0% intro APR credit cards 101

 Among the WORST things you can do with these cards is bask in the beauty of a zero-interest period only to wake up suddenly and realize you only have one month to pay off the balance before the APR shoots up.

 Instead, do the math and figure out how much you need to pay each month in order to get the balance taken care of in time.
 Then start going after it right away.
 If your income and budget are steady, consider setting up a couple of automatic payments each month for a set amount that you know will more than take care of that balance within the 0% time frame.
 For instance, if you've put $10,000 on a card with a 12-month 0% period, you'll want to pay at least $834 on the card each month to pay down the balance in time.

 If your income isn't regular enough for automatic payments, at least set an alert in your phone or on your calendar so that you remember to make at least the minimum payment each month before your due date.

 Speaking of minimum payments.
-Don't rely on the minimum payment due amount to get your balance paid off within the 0 percent period; it simply won't do the trick.
+Don't rely on the minimum payment due amount to get your balance paid off within the 0% period; it simply won't do the trick.
 As noted in the tip above, you'd need to pay just under $834 each month to pay off that $10,000 balance in 12 months.
 There's no way your minimum payment on the card is $834.
 In fact, credit card minimum payments are often only 1-5 percent of the balance due plus whatever interest has accrued in that month (issuers also set a bottom minimum payment amount that it will never fall below).
-That means the minimum payment on a $10,000 balance with 0 percent interest could be as little as $100.
-No chance that pays off your balance within the 0 percent period.
+That means the minimum payment on a $10,000 balance with 0% interest could be as little as $100.
+No chance that pays off your balance within the 0% period.

-Now that you know the ins and outs of 0 percent interest credit cards, go ahead and make them work for you!
+Now that you know the ins and outs of credit cards with introductory 0% APR periods, go ahead and make them work for you!
 As with any credit card, there's a necessary level of responsibility and attention to detail that you must maintain in order for these cards to be helpful tools rather than financial traps.
 Be smart and then take advantage.